INCENTIVES THAT GET THE JOB DONE

 State funding for workforce training was in place when Haas began talks with Henderson.
 Nevada’s Silver State Works incentive program provides employers up to $2,000 per job through options including employer-based training, on-the-job training or incentive-based employment.
 However, producing a talent pipeline robust enough to satisfy Haas’ skill needs meant Henderson had to create a completely new solution and to create it rapidly.
 That solution was the Center for Excellence, a state-of-the-art workforce training center which Henderson officials spearheaded, putting together funding and collaborative partnerships with local industry and the College of Southern Nevada.

-As Henderson Economic Development Manager Tom Welch noted, this was the first time in the state that a local jurisdiction had brought this level of effort, initiative and expertise to an educational challenge.
-“We showed that we were listening and we are going to be responsive to business needs.”
+This was the first time in the state that a local jurisdiction had brought this level of effort, initiative and expertise to an educational challenge.
+The Henderson team showed that they were listening and are going to be responsive to business needs.

 A holistic approach to industrial recruitment